 It is no secret that Bolivia is not a rich country in South America.
 Therefore, traveling, staying in any accommodation, eating is very cheap there.
 If you are not looking for comfort in travel, a Bolivian trip is a compatible choice, and it does not matter where to travel in Bolivia.

 9. Popular places in Bolivia

-Indeed, the main purpose of travel to anywhere is seeing new and popular areas.
+Indeed, the main purpose of travel anywhere is to see new and popular areas.
 The number of famous places in Bolivia cannot be underestimated.
 First, I would choose La Paz.
 Its Death Road, the Moon Valley, economic and political central view always attracts me.
 The other one of the famous places in Bolivia is Madidi National Park which extends from the Andes to the Amazon.
-Lake Titicaca is a marvellous geographical point which can be an answer to the question, "Where to travel in Bolivia?".
+Lake Titicaca is a marvelous geographical point that can be an answer to the question, "Where to travel in Bolivia?".
 Villa Tunari is another interesting place which you should visit.
-Everybody should see the Eduardo Avaroa Fauna National Reserve, Potosi, Tiwanaku, Santa Cruz De La Sierra and other famous places in Bolivia.
+Everybody should see the Eduardo Avaroa Andean Fauna National Reserve, Potosi, Tiwanaku, Santa Cruz De La Sierra, and other famous places in Bolivia.

 10. Variety of climates in Bolivia